 The UW School of Nursing is a leader in Doctor of Nursing Practice (DNP) education.
 DNP students learn to synthesize and expand their knowledge and skills about advanced practice on multiple levels.
 Students will become experts at evaluating and translating evidence into effective change at the individual, family, community, and systems levels.
 These changes enhance the outcomes of care, effectiveness of care delivery, and reduce health disparities.

-Students who have a Bachelor of Science in Nursing (BSN) degree, or a bachelor’s degree in a non-nursing discipline with an active registered nursing (RN) license, are eligible to apply.
+Students who have a Bachelor of Science in Nursing (BSN) or Master of Nursing (MN) degree are eligible to apply.

 DNP applications are due January 15 each year to begin full-time study the following Autumn Quarter.

 Foundation of DNP Study